Iron Foundries

 In 2005 the Bather family

-The Walsall foundry produces precision
+The Walsall foundry then concentrated

 castings up to 5kg in grey iron, to an extremely high

-specification, many for German car manufacturers.
-The
+specification, mainly for German car manufacturers.
+One of

 |